BlueriteSoul/idle_components/README.md

 # idle_components
-Proof of concept components to build an idle game
+Proof of concept components to build an idle game.